bmuhamood/ruby-enumerables/README.md

 #  Run

--Run code with ruby main.rbin your local terminal
+Run code with ruby enumerables.rb in your local terminal

 ## Author(s)